 On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

-If you feel socially anxious, or anticipate feeling socially anxious, it is understandable you may feel you want to avoid situations.
-Or, if we cannot avoid a situation, we might engage in specific actions called safety behaviours (these are discussed further below).
+If you have social anxiety disorder, the symptoms can be very unpleasant.
+It is understandable you may feel you want to avoid all the situations that are difficult for you.
+Or, if you cannot avoid a situation, you may engage in specific actions called safety behaviours (these are discussed further below).

 Avoidance